robdy/robdy.io/src/pages/blog/2020-04-22-temporarily-disabling-flow.md

 Would you do the same if you were me?

-If the answer is **yes**, you might be in trouble ;) that day I learnt that disabling flow doesn't make it not being triggered by the items added when it was turned off.
+If the answer is **yes**, you might be in trouble ;) that day I learnt that disabling flow doesn't make it not being triggered by the items added afterwards.
 It just makes it being triggered all at once when you turn the flow back on.

+> **NOTE**: What makes it even more difficult to troubleshoot, flows start in the same time so **there's no guarantee they'll be processed in order they were added**

 ## Let's confirm it's still the case